 In episode 8 of the YA Cafe Podcast we talk about The Radical Element: 12 Stories of Daredevils, Debutantes & Other Dauntless Girls.
 It’s a follow-up to Spotswood’s 2016 collection, A Tyranny of Petticoats: 15 Stories of Belles, Bank Robbers & Other Badass Girls.
 Once again, she presents a diverse collection of historical fiction pieces with brave young women who tackle questions of identity, ambition, and justice.
 In Spotswood’s words, “they are mundane and they are magical.
 There is a power–-a quiet badassery–-in girls taking charge of their own destinies.
 These girls will not allow society to define them.
 Instead, they define themselves, claiming their identities even though it was often not historically safe–-and, disappointingly, is not always currently safe—to do so.”

 Both TRE and ATOP are exceptionally great collections of short stories for high school classroom libraries.
 But pass on Jessica Spotswood’s novels!
-I especially love The Cahill Witch Chronicles, and Wild Swans (read our full review here).
+I especially love The Cahill Witch Chronicles, and Wild Swans (read my full review here).

 Black Enough: Stories of Being Young and Black in America

 This incredible collection of stories assembled by National Book Award Winner, Ibi Zboi, is a must have for every classroom library.
 Representation matters, and this book provides a much needed mirror, or window for students.
 Black kids on every spectrum, be it socioeconomic, gender, sexuality, or environment, are celebrated in these 17 stories.

 Need something else?
 You can find ALL my recommendation lists for inclusive classroom materials here.
 Poems, novels, TED talks, songs, and so much more!